 Sony’s HT-G700 soundbar brings three audio technologies in one soundbar.
-This soundbar brings Dolby Atmos, DTS:X, and Sony’s own Immersive AE to the table to simulate a surround sound experience.
+This soundbar brings Dolby Atmos, DTS:X, and Sony’s Immersive AE to the table to simulate a surround sound experience.
 The latter allows you to mix audio to 7.1.2 or 5.1 audio.
-This soundbar has a peak power of 400W and can produce some decent 360-degree sound.
+This soundbar has a peak power of 400W and can produce decent 360-degree sound.

 Being an affordable option means you will lose out on some features.
 In this case, it’s Wi-Fi, Apple AirPlay, and Chromecast.
 The absence of Wi-Fi means you can’t stream songs directly through the soundbar.
 At the same time, it doesn’t support Google Assistant or Alexa voice commands.

 If you can extend your budget to around $600, you can check out the Sony HT-Z9F.
-It delivers clear and crisp dialogue and music along with immersive sound effects.
+It delivers clear and crisp dialogue and music, along with immersive sound effects.

 Apart from the above, there are a couple of special modes—Cinema, Music, Game, News, and Sports, among others.
 The Sports mode and the News mode help deliver a clear voice, while the game mode emphasizes the sense of distance and motion through well-established points.

-When it comes to the connection, the HT-X9000F has almost the same shortcomings as the HT-G700.
+For connectivity, the HT-X9000F has almost the same shortcomings as the HT-G700.
 There’s no Wi-Fi or ethernet port, though you can connect wirelessly over Bluetooth.
 Apart from a single USB port, there is a duo of HDMI ports, out of which one supports HDMI ARC.

 Apart from supporting Dolby Atmos, the SB36512-F6 also supports other formats like Dolby Digital and DTS.
 However, it doesn’t support DTS:X.